JamesSkemp/words/content/post/winmx-help-how-to-read-those-double-byte-filenames-user-ids-and-messages.md

 +++
-title = "WinMX Help: How to read those Double-Byte filenames, User ID's and Messages" summary = "Guide by Byte_Bucket on how to setup WinMX to display Japanese fonts for filenames, user IDs, and messages." draft = false comments = false date = "2003-08-20T00:00:00-05:00"
+title = "WinMX Help: How to read those Double-Byte filenames, User ID's and Messages" description = "Guide by Byte_Bucket on how to setup WinMX to display Japanese fonts for filenames, user IDs, and messages." draft = false comments = false date = "2003-08-20T00:00:00-05:00"